Rules and instructions

 - On the patch should be clearly a wrench otherwise it can look whatever you like.

-- Anti-tank mines are simulated by yellow wooden AT-mines.
+- Anti-tank mines are simulated by faction colored (red and yellow) wooden AT-mines.
 They are given to players by their commander and their number is limited.

 - Anti-tank mines are used to prevent vehicles from using roads.

 - If a vehicle drives over a mine, it is destroyed along with everyone inside.
 It cannot be repaired or any of the passangers be healed.
 The vehicle is destroyed even if the mine is between the tyres.
 For a road to be completely blocked, the mines have to be place so that the vehicles cannot bypass them.

 - For a road to be completely blocked, the mines have to be place so that the vehicles cannot bypass them.
 Ingame vehicles can go past the mines so long as the mine itself does not get under any part of the vehicle.
 Offgame vehicles are allowed to drive pass the mines.

 - Your own faction mines do not have effect on your faction vehicles.

 - It takes 1 minute to set up or disable one anti-tank mine and can only be done by an engineer.
 Enemy anti-tank mines are not allowed to take with you.
 After disabling them, move them to ditch next to road.
 You are not allowed to break or hide enemy mines.